apache/spark/TESTING.rst

     dag.run()

-2. Setup ``AIRFLOW__CORE__EXECUTOR=DebugExecutor`` in run configuration of your IDE.
-In this step you should also setup all environment variables required by your DAG.
+2. Set up ``AIRFLOW__CORE__EXECUTOR=DebugExecutor`` in the run configuration of your IDE.
+   Make sure to also set up all environment variables required by your DAG.

 3. Run and debug the DAG file.

-Additionally ``DebugExecutor`` can be used in a fail-fast mode that will make all other running or scheduled tasks fail immediately.
-To enable this option set ``AIRFLOW__DEBUG__FAIL_FAST=True`` or adjust ``fail_fast`` option in your ``airflow.cfg``.
+Additionally, ``DebugExecutor`` can be used in a fail-fast mode that will make all other running or scheduled tasks fail immediately.
+To enable this option, set ``AIRFLOW__DEBUG__FAIL_FAST=True`` or adjust ``fail_fast`` option in your ``airflow.cfg``.

-Also, with the Airflow CLI command ``airflow dags test`` you can execute one complete run of a DAG:
+Also, with the Airflow CLI command ``airflow dags test``, you can execute one complete run of a DAG:

 .. code-block:: bash